 Rain barrels capture and store the rainwater running off your rooftop.
-The harvested rainwater can be stored for later use, released slowly over time to infiltrate properly, or used immediately for watering lawns and landscaped areas, filling ponds or fountains, or washing cars.
+The harvested rainwater can be stored for later use; released slowly over time to infiltrate properly; or used immediately to water lawns and landscaped areas, fill ponds or fountains, or wash cars.

-Rain barrels come in a variety of sizes and shapes to suit your tastes.
-Improvements in their design eliminate the threat of basement flooding and also keep them from becoming breeding grounds for mosquitoes.
+Rain barrels come in a variety of sizes and shapes.
+Design improvements help eliminate the threat of basement flooding and also keep them from becoming breeding grounds for mosquitoes.

-Rain barrels are connected to your downspout.
-They should be located in an easily accessible area and not too far from the intended use of the stored water (i.e. a garden or driveway).
+Rain barrels connect to the downspout from your roof.
+They should be located in an easily accessible area, not too far from the area where you intend to use the stored water (i.e., a garden or lawn).

-To facilitate the use of gravity, rain barrels should be placed on the highest level that is workable, or on a small stand.
-Rain barrels should have an overflow valve that directs water away from the foundation of your house.
+To facilitate the use of gravity, rain barrels should be placed on the highest elevation that is workable, or on a small stand.
+Rain barrels should also have an overflow valve that directs water away from the foundation of your house.

 Rain barrels require little maintenance and are a great way to save money and conserve water as a natural resource.
 With a rain barrel you can:

 - Cut your household use of water during the hot summer months

 - Water your plants with chlorine-free rainwater that they prefer

 - Clean your car, bike, tools, etc. without ever using the faucet